BrunoSimione/MeanStack/week2/readme.md

 `docker run --name my-mongo -d mongo:3.4.18-jessie`

-### Run the Mongo container (Mongo Client)
+### Run the Mongo Client container

 `winpty docker run -it --link my-mongo:mongo --rm mongo mongo --host mongo test`

+*When using Windows, we may need to use the command `winpty` to ensure that the console uses TTY*

 After this, we are "inside" the container running the MongoDB and can use Mongo commands.

-### Starting Mongo Client and Server
+### Extra: Starting Mongo Server
-To start the server (Mongo Server), we need to run the following command in a new terminal:
+To enter into interactive mode in a running container, we need to run the following command in a new terminal:

 `docker exec -it my-mongo bash`

+*However we shouldn't use the same container as both the server and client, since this can cause some problems in the future*

 ### Inside MongoDB: